-Differences in obstetric outcomes and care related to race and ethnicityFebruary 11th, 2013 in Obstetrics & gynaecology /
+Differences in obstetric outcomes and care related to race and ethnicityFebruary 11, 2013 in Medicine & Health / Obstetrics & gynaecology

 In a study to be presented on February 14 at the Society for Maternal-Fetal Medicine's annual meeting, The Pregnancy Meeting, in San Francisco, California, researchers will present data showing racial and ethnic disparities exist for adverse obstetric outcomes.